Chapter 1:

 Alishia

 Sometimes life isn’t fair.
-Sometimes it’s cruel—for no reason at all.
+It can be cruel—for no reason at all.

-The sun hit Alishia’s face—a chilling warmth, like the light of a distant star, another world.
+The sun hit Alishia’s face—a chilling, dreamlike warmth, like the light of a distant star, another world.

 She could never reach that world, no matter how far she chased it.
 All she felt was the rough bench beneath her hands, her fingers clutching it as if it could hold her in place.

-She hated this bench.
+She hated this bench so much.
 She didn’t want to sit here every day, waiting for something that would never come.

 Always the same sun.
-The same warmth.
-The same bench, day after day.
+The warmth.
+The bench, day after day.

-Some people didn’t know how good they had it, to see the faces of their loved ones every single day, to hear their laughter, to feel their warmth as if it were endless.
-They didn’t know how cold solitude could be, how living a whole life without warmth froze one to the core.
+People are blinded, they don't realize how good they have it—to see the faces of their loved ones every single day, to hear their laughter, to feel their warmth as if it were endless.
+They don't know how cold solitude can be, how living a whole life without warmth froze one to the core.

 It was like an unending winter, and Alishia was frozen to the bone.
 She would have given anything to feel what those people felt—even for a single minute, even for a single heartbeat.